247sathish/AndroidPreparation/README.md

 ### What are companion objects in Kotlin? or What is the equivalent of Java static methods in Kotlin?

-In Kotlin, companion objects provide a way to define static methods and properties, which are similar to static methods and fields in Java.
+In Kotlin, companion objects provide a way to `define static methods and properties`, which are similar to static methods and fields in Java.
 A companion object is a singleton object that is associated with a class and can be accessed using the name of the class.

 Here is an example of how to define a companion object in Kotlin: